jourm/TheCocktailCollection/README.md

 ## Features
 #### Navbar
-* Avliable on all pages
+* Avliable on all pages and features links for Home, Sign In, Sign up and a searchbar for users not logged in and Home, Create New Recipe, Add Ingredient, Sign out and A searchbar for users that have been logged in.

 #### Ingredients
 * A Mongodb collection of over 400 ingredients that are used for creating new recipes.
 This collection of ingredients was created from https://www.thecocktaildb.com/ Api.